What is a floating gate transistor (FGT)?

 Floating gate vs. charge trap

-A floating gate and a charge trap are types of semiconductor technology capable of holding an electrical charge in a flash memory device, but the chemical composition of their storage layers differs and they add and remove electrons in different ways.
+A floating gate and a charge trap are types of semiconductor technology capable of holding an electrical charge in a flash memory device.
+But the chemical composition of their storage layers differs, and they add and remove electrons in different ways.

-Flash devices that use floating gate transistors in the memory cells store electrons in an isolated polycrystalline silicon conductive layer.
+- Flash devices that use floating gate transistors in the memory cells store electrons in an isolated polycrystalline silicon conductive layer.
 The charge of the floating gate changes when electrons are programmed into it to create a threshold voltage shift in the transistor.

-Devices that use charge trap technology typically store electrons in a nonconductive silicon nitride insulation layer.
+- Devices that use charge trap technology typically store electrons in a nonconductive silicon nitride insulation layer.
 Forcing electrons into the nitride layer also generates a threshold voltage shift, and the electrons are held captive in the nonconductive material.

-- Charge trap devices generally require less power to program and fewer process steps, and they are less prone to wear out because the programming operation puts less stress on the oxide layer.
+- Charge trap devices generally require low power to program and fewer process steps, and they are less prone to wear out because the programming operation puts less stress on the oxide layer.
 However, manufacturers have faced challenges in the mass production of NAND flash memory devices that use charge trap technology.
 The method used to remove electrons from a charge trap can be tricky, and data retention may be an issue in charge trap-based flash devices.

 Advanced Micro Devices Inc. and Fujitsu Semiconductor Ltd. were pioneers in the volume production of charge trap technology in NOR flash memory devices.
 Spansion Inc. acquired Fujitsu Semiconductor's microcontroller and analog business in 2013, and Cypress Semiconductor Corp. subsequently merged with Spansion in 2015.
-Macronix uses charge trap technology in the production of read-only memory (ROM) devices.
-NAND flash memory manufacturers such as Samsung, SK Hynix and Toshiba use charge trap technology in the manufacture of 3D NAND flash.
-Intel and Micron continue to use floating gate transistors with their 3D NAND technology.
+Macronix uses charge trap technology in the production of read-only memory devices.
+NAND flash memory manufacturers, such as Samsung, SK Hynix and Toshiba, use charge trap technology in the manufacture of 3D NAND flash.